Are You Trapped?

 The biggest problem today is out of control, repressed or suppressed moods.

 The solution: emotion regulation.
-When emotional regulation is practiced regularly, emotional fluidity causes resilience: the ability to bounce back quickly and stronger from negative experiences.
+When emotion regulation is practiced regularly, emotional fluidity causes resilience: the ability to bounce back quickly and stronger from negative experiences.
 Imagine being less upset when change happens by recognizing and accepting your entire continuum of emotions.

 When you don’t accept your entire continuum of emotions as a normal biological part of you, it may mean you don’t feel comfortable expressing (in a healthy way) all your moods.
 This broad continuum of feelings includes unsettled, soothed and happily energized emotions.
-Investigate what it feels like to be stuck in what we call at Music4Life a “Chronic Comfort Zone.”
+Investigate what it feels like to be stuck in what we call at Music4Life a “Chronic Comfort Zone™.”
 There are three Chronic Comfort Zones in Music4Life’s Music Medicine Protocol.
 Referencing Music4Life’s “6 Habits of Music Medicine for Highly Empowered People,” in Habit 1 Activity 3, personal emotional shapes are investigated to determine if your responses indicate entrapment in a Chronic Comfort Zone.
 These zones can complicate life as you become caught in a prevailing mood that represses or suppresses other emotions.
 There are three categories of potential entrapment that may lead to road rage, active shooter incidents, suicide, and panic attacks.
 Learn more about these zones in the first habit called “Zone Recognition” in “6 Habits of Music Medicine for Highly Empowered People.”

 Maladaptive and adaptive emotion regulation through music: a behavioral and neuroimaging study of males and females (Carlson et al, 2015)